InterDynamics/PL.Net/README.md

 PL.Net
 ======

-This is a .Net wrapper for the new Planimate® DLL interface which enables Planimate® to be embedded and controlled in .Net projects.
+These classes enable Planimate� (by InterDynamics Pty.
+Ltd.) to be integrated into dotNET projects.
 Code is written in c# and VS2013 projects are provided.
 API documentation for the wrapper is available [here](http://interdynamics.github.io/PL.Net/)

-The Planimate engine itself is not included within this repository.
-Users must hold a Level 4 license of Planimate® to be able to compile dll engines for use within this .Net wrapper.
+Note that Planimate itself is not included within this repository.
+Users must hold a Level 4 license of Planimate® to obtain Planimate DLLs for use with this library.
 Please contact [InterDynamics](http://www.interdynamics.com/contact-us/) for more infomation.

-The demo application included (WindowsFormsApplication1) assumes you have a Planimate® engine available and have the engine in the binary target directories for the project.
-(WindowsFormsApplication1/bin/[Release|Debug]
-The project also assumes the engine is named planimate.dll
+A Windows Forms demo application (WindowsFormsApplication1) is included.
+A test model is located in the Test subdirectory.
+Please place Planiamte.DLL into this directory then you can run the compiled EXE.